yrajha18/BASIC-PROJECT-STOPWATCH/README.md

-# BASIC-PROJECT-STOPWATCH
+# SIMPLE-STOPWATCH
 <br>
-#For my first web development project, I'm building a stopwatch using HTML, CSS, and JavaScript.
-This project will help me demonstrate how to combine these technologies to create a fully functional and interactive stopwatch application.
+#My first web development project is a stopwatch application built using HTML, CSS, and JavaScript.
+This project showcases the seamless integration of these technologies to create an interactive, fully functional stopwatch.
+It includes features such as start, stop, and reset buttons, with precise time tracking.
+This project demonstrates my foundational skills in front-end development.